smart-on-fhir/health-cards/docs/index.md

 }
 ```

-## Lab Results are Finalized
+## Health Card is ready to save

-In this step, the user learns that new lab results are available (e.g., by receiving a text message or email notification).
-To facilitate this workflow, the lab can include a link to help the user download the credentials directly, e.g., from at a login-protected page in the Lab's patient portal.
+In this step, the user learns that a new health card is available (e.g., by receiving a text message or email notification).
+To facilitate this workflow, the issuer can include a link to help the user download the credentials directly, e.g., from at a login-protected page in the Issuer's patient portal.
 The file should be served with a `.fhir-backed-vc` file extension, so the Health Wallet app can be configured to recognize this extension.
 Contents should be a JSON object containing an array of Verifiable Credential JWTs, which MAY be either JWE or JWS, at the issuer's discretion:

 - in the case where the user has NOT connected a wallet to the issuer in advance, these will necessarily be JWS values, since no encryption key is known
 - in the case where the user has connected a health wallet to the issuer, the issuer MAY choose to encrypt the `.fhir-backed-vc` file using a key from the Health Wallet's registered DID